Mesothelioma and Asbestos Exposure In Colorado

 Asbestos Shipments To Colorado

-The United States military significantly used the toxin among military property, including the Air Force Academy near Colorado Springs.
+The United States military significantly used the toxin on military property, including the Air Force Academy near Colorado Springs.
 The carcinogen was used inside many structures throughout the academy.
-Recent demolitions of contaminated buildings are being monitored by the Colorado Department of Public Health and Environment Air Pollution Control Division.
+The Colorado Department of Public Health and Environment Air Pollution Control Division is monitoring recent demolitions of contaminated buildings.
 Two on-base housing locations, Pine Valley and Douglass Valley, were built between 1958 and 1978 during the peak of asbestos use in the United States.
 In recent years, the Air Force took active steps in eliminating on-base property that contained the toxic fibers.